manorrock/herring/README.md

+_This project has moved to the [Piranha Cloud organization](https://github.com/piranhacloud/piranha-naming).
-_This project will be archived Jan 1st, 2023.
-This project has moved to [Piranha Cloud](https://github.com/piranhacloud/piranha-naming) development_
+ This copy will be archived Jan 1st, 2023. _

 # Manorrock Herring Project